leemunroe/blog/_drafts/css.markdown

 > Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable.
 > — <cite><a href="http://lesscss.org/">Less</a></cite>

 Less is very **similar to Sass**, except it uses Node (Javascript) to compile (as opposed to Ruby).
-I’ve never actually used it myself and I believe it is the less popular choice.
+I’ve never actually used it myself.

 [More on Less](http://lesscss.org/).